asantos00/website/content/blog/ok-tdd-sounds-great-but.md

 He pointed out some existing flaws of my proposed solution.
 This was great.
 I don't believe in software as something individual and done once and forgotten forever.
 At least, that was never how it worked for me in the real world.

-I got so intrigued about the feedback that I had the dilemma: _Should I edit the last post?_
+I got so intrigued about the feedback that I had the dilemma: _Should I edit the last post?
+Or write a new one?_

 Instead of editing, which would mean losing the initial thoughts.
-I thought it would be great to explain how to improve on it, and the rationale behind it.
+I thought it would be great to explain how to improve, and the rationale behind it.
 Here we are.

 # What feedback did I got?